-On a height overlooking the monastery stands the original Athonian Academy built in 1748., and looming mute and in ruins, today.
+On a height overlooking the monastery stands the original Athenian Academy built in 1748., and looming mute and in ruins, today.

-The Russian skete of St. Andrew or Semi, now empty of monks, was a dependency of the Vatopedi monastery.
-Its richly decorated kyriakon is considered to be the largest church of the Holy Mountain and one of the grandest of the East.
-In one wing of the skete is housed today the Athonian Academy.
+The Russian settlement of monks of St. Andrew or Semi, now empty of monks, was a dependency of the Vatopedi monastery.
+Its richly decorated kyriakon – being The House Of God – is considered to be the largest church of the Holy Mountain and one of the grandest of the East.
+In one wing of the settlement of monks is housed today the Athenian Academy.

 Chelandari Monastery (Serbian Hilandar)